 Every family treasures those precious moments of children at different stages of their lives.
-Marking their first day at school, saying goodbye to their classmates, first communions, birthdays and key events.
-With a disabled child this can be more challenging.
-We at the Special Moment Photography do this on a daily basis, through our own life experiences, we are able to capture these precious moments for to families with disabled children.
-With this in mind I wanted to share our story:
+Marking their first day at school, saying goodbye to their classmates, first communions, birthdays, and key events.
+With a disabled child, this can be more challenging.
+Being the head children’s photographer at Special Moment Photography do this on a daily basis, through our own life experiences, we are able to capture these precious moments for families with disabled children.
+With this in mind, I wanted to share our story.

 My family is very fortunate to have part-time support from carers and this is greatly appreciated, however, as you may appreciate, it can be extremely intrusive to your home and family life.
 For example, If a carer or therapist needs assistance with George, then myself or my husband has to provide it.
-So, even if I am in middle of eating a meal or just about to do something, I have to stop as whatever it is, needs to be dealt with there and then.
+So, even if I am in the middle of eating a meal or just about to do something, I have to stop as I need to deal with whatever it is.

-Whilst special needs and disability is a highly discussed topic, it is amazing when you talk to families supporting a disabled child how little support or activities, they feel are available.
+Whilst special needs and disability is a highly discussed topics, it is amazing when you talk to families supporting a disabled child how little support or activities, they feel are available.
 Parents have to fight hard to get things.
-Whilst a child or young person may have a certain diagnosis there could be an additional disability which runs alongside that and it then become difficult to get the right support because you tick one box in one area but not another.
+Whilst a child or young person may have a certain diagnosis there could be an additional disability that runs alongside that and it then becomes difficult to get the right support because you tick one box in one area but not another.

 From our experiences with George and his friends we know first-hand that spending time and working with special needs children is an incredible and rewarding experience, they are so amazing in their own way.
 It can of course be very emotional at times as some of the children do have terminal conditions or such a limited way of life it can be hard for people to digest, especially if you are not around them often.

-I think many people are scared of special needs and when I say scared, I don’t mean frightened, but maybe unsure on how to approach a family looking after a young disabled person.
+I think many people scare of special needs.
+When I say scared, I don’t mean frightened, but may be unsure of how to approach a family looking after a young disabled person.
 Never be afraid to ask someone working with or who has a child with special needs to discuss their requirements.
 I guarantee that that person will be more than willing to open up and discuss it, people want others to be able to engage with that child.

-As a children’s photographer, through our work we are lucky to be exposed to so many special children and young people.
+As children’s photographers, through our work, we are lucky to be in touch with so many special children and young people.
 We are able to help make them feel safe in their own surroundings and capture those precious moments for their families to treasure.

 George is such an amazing inspiration to our family and business, we always think that if George can work a bit harder just to roll over, or lift his hand to push something off of his tray, which seems so simple to us, then anyone can push themselves just that little bit harder to achieve their goals.